Russia's war on Ukraine latest: Russian forces press offensive in east | Headlines

 Russia's war on Ukraine latest: Russian forces press offensive in east

-Russian forces pressed attacks on frontline cities in eastern Ukraine on Monday, while Ukrainian officials played down a report that Kyiv is
+Russian forces pressed attacks on frontline cities in eastern Ukraine, while Ukrainian officials played down a report that Kyiv is

 amending some plans for a counter-offensive because of a leak of classified U.S. documents.